 - Differentiate you: A good portfolio will help separate you from other Software Developers and stand out from the crowd.
 Showing your specific skills and ability to work on certain projects.
 This is your chance to demonstrate what you can do best.
 Like working on virtual production, Unity or Unreal or WebAR languages like Three.js or Babylon.js jobs

 Tips for Building your Software Developer Portfolio

 There’s no one-size-fits-all strategy for designing the ultimate portfolio, but certain factors should apply to these web pages or documents.
 Here are some essential points to get you started.

 1. Decide How You’re Going to Host your Portfolio

-Portfolios are dynamic insights into your work and the different Unreal, Unity or Three.js, Babylon.js jobs you’ve worked on.
+Portfolios are dynamic insights into your work and the different Unreal, Unity or Three.js, and Babylon.js jobs you’ve worked on.
 As such, they need to be able to evolve and update rapidly.
 A website or single web page is usually the best option for a portfolio.

 You can design your portfolio from scratch, but website builders like WordPress provide a less time-consuming way to do it.
 Make sure you choose a custom domain name for your portfolio, so you can separate yourself from your competition and make yourself more memorable.
 Avoid hyperbolic statements in this domain, though, such as “best developer ever”.

 The next step is adding projects to your portfolio page.
 Showcasing your projects is the most important thing you can do with your portfolio.
 It’s why choosing what you showcase wisely is essential.
 You may want to choose projects which demonstrate a wide variety of skills or achievements, or you may want to focus specifically on specific projects.